victaphu/harmony-uups-proxy-tutorial/README.md

 ## Verifying the implementation
-To verify the implementation contract we will need the address of the implementation (note: running the deployContract script will only output the proxy contract, we need to find the implementation conrtracts).
+To verify the implementation contract we will need the address of the implementation (note: running the deployContract script will only output the proxy contract, we need to find the implementation contracts).
 All contract address information pertaining to proxy deployment can be found in file:
 ```
 .openzeppelin/unknown-1666700000.json
 ```